teocala/DUBeat/documentation/installation.md

 1. Standard DGFEM.
 2. DG with Dubiner basis.

-They both work in either 2 or 3 dimensions depending on the lifex configuration (specifying `lifex::dim`).
-Instead, the discretization polynomial order is restricted to the current [deal.II][] availability and, as for now, it can be at most 2.
+They both work in either 2 or 3 dimensions depending on the lifex configuration (i.e., specifying `lifex::dim`).

 ### Dependencies